Contract Settlements: Penalties: Abatement - Failure to Notify Chargeability

 The guidance about contract settlements at EM6000+ only relates to direct tax.
 You must never include VAT or VAT penalties in a contract settlement.

 This guidance does not apply where the failure to notify occurs on or after 1 April 2010.
 Refer to the guidance at CH70000+ for details of the penalty that applies to those failures.

-In cases where there has been a failure to notify chargeability, you will normally give the full 20 percent for disclosure and sometimes the additional 10 percent EM6071.
+In cases where there has been a failure to notify chargeability, you will normally give the maximum abatement of 10 or 20 percent for disclosure and under exceptional circumstances an extra 10 percent, see EM6071.

-For example a person who failed to notify his chargeability need only admit that
+For example, to qualify for the maximum abatement a person who failed to notify his chargeability need only admit that

-- he had been in business or in receipt of income from a particular date, and
+- they had been in business or in receipt of income from a particular date, and

-- he did not advise HMRC that he was liable.
+- they did not advise HMRC that they were liable.

-Provided the information he gives is accurate (including for example, the date of commencement) he may, unless there are unusual features, qualify for a high abatement, for disclosure.
+Provided the information they give is accurate (including for example, the date of commencement) they may, unless there are unusual features, qualify for the maximum abatement for disclosure.

 The abatement for co-operation EM6075 will depend on the facts of each case.
 It is not uncommon for the maximum abatement to be given.